ClickHouse/ClickHouse/docs/en/sql-reference/functions/bit-functions.md

 ## bitHammingDistance {#bithammingdistance}

 Returns the [Hamming Distance](https://en.wikipedia.org/wiki/Hamming_distance) between the bit representations of two integer values.
+Can be used with [SimHash](../../sql-reference/functions/hash-functions.md#ngramsimhash) functions for detection of semi-duplicate strings.
 The smaller is the distance, the more likely those strings are the semi-duplicate.

 **Syntax**